lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

    hint   UTF8String OPTIONAL
 }
 ~~~
+{: #sequence-fixme title="Figure Name FixMe3"}

-The type is on OID indicating the format of the data contained in stmt.
+In Figure {{sequence-fixme}}, type is an OID that indicates the format of the value of stmt.

 The Attester MAY populate the hint with the name of a Verifier software package
 which will be capable of parsing the data contained in `EvidenceStatement.stmt`;
 this is to help the Relying Party select the correct Verifier without requiring
 the Relying Party to perform any parsing of the data in `EvidenceStatement.stmt`.
-The type OID, which identifies the format of the data found in the evidence statement,
+The type OID, which identifies the format of the data found in the Evidence statement,
-will sometimes be sufficient for a Relying Party to select the correct
+typically suffices for a Relying Party to select the correct
-Verifier (software) to invoke, however in some cases the Relying Party
+Verifier (software) to invoke.
+However, in some cases the Relying Party
 may have more than one Verifier capable of parsing a given type OID -- for
 example if the OID indicates a wrapper format such as DICE
-ConceptualMessageWrapper which will contain further proprietary data.
+ConceptualMessageWrapper that can contain further proprietary data.
-A design goal of this specification is that Relying Parties be able to
+A design goal of this specification is to enable Relying Parties to
-select the correct Verifier (software) without needing to perform any
+select an appropriate Verifier (software) without the need to perform any
 parsing of the `EvidenceStatement.stmt` data.
-To help with this, the Attester MAY populate the hint with the name of a
+To help with this, the Attester MAY populate the hint with a name of a
 software package that will be capable of parsing this data.
-The hint SHOULD contain a value which is unique
+The hint SHOULD contain a value that is unique
-to this Verifier, such as a fully qualified domain name (FQDN), a uniform
+to this Verifier, for example,  a fully qualified domain name (FQDN), a uniform
-resource name (URN) [RFC8141] or a registered value corresponding to this
+resource name (URN) {{RFC8141}}, or a registered value corresponding to this
-evidence format.
+Evidence format.
-It is assumed that the RP must be pre-configured with a list of trusted
+In a typical usage scenario, the RP is pre-configured with a list of trusted
-Verifiers and that the contents of this hint can be used to look up
+Verifiers and the corresponding hint values can be used to look up appropriate Verifier.
-the correct Verifier.
-Under no circumstances must the RP be tricked into
-contacting an unknown and untrusted Verifier since the returned Attestation
+Tricking an RP into interacting with an unknown and untrusted Verifier has to be avoided
-Result must not be relied on.
+as the retrieved Attestation Result must be reliable.

 Usage of the hint field can be seen in the TPM2_attest example in
 {{appdx-tpm2}} where the type OID indicates the OID
-id-TcgAttestCertify, while the hint indicates the the Verifier software
+id-TcgAttestCertify and the corresponding hint indicates the Verifier software
 "tpmverifier.example.com" should be invoked for parsing it.

 ~~~